laravel/vapor-ui/README.md

-> This package is deprecated and will not receive Laravel `^11.0` support, as its functionality is largely covered by Vapor's Dashboard.
+> This package is deprecated and will not receive Laravel `^11.0` support, as its functionality is largely replaced by Vapor's own dashboard.

 # Laravel Vapor UI